andrewabest/AWS-Workshop/Exercise5.md

 ## Deployment Magic

-In the final exercise, we are going to use some DSC + Octopus magic to [Deploy to Dead Air](http://tech.domain.com.au/2015/04/robot-army-v2-5/).
+In the final exercise, we are going to use some DSC + Octopus magic to [Automatically Deploy](https://octopus.com/docs/guides/elastic-and-transient-environments/immutable-infrastructure) to our transient infrastructure.

 ## Goals